hove-io/navitia/documentation/slate/source/includes/examples.md

 This link is about lines (according to its ``rel`` attribute) and is templated which means that it needs additional parameters.<br>
 The parameters are identified with the ``{`` ``}`` syntax.
 In this case it needs a region id.
-This id can the found in the ``regions`` section.
+This id can be found in the ``regions`` section.

 To query for the public transport lines of New York we thus have to call: <https://api.navitia.io/v1/coverage/us-ny/lines>